osg-htc/user-documentation/documentation/htc_workloads/specific_resources/openmpi-jobs.md

 becomes more difficult due to the limited number of resources).

 To get started, first compile your code using the OpenMPI container.
 You can create your own OpenMPI container or use the one that is available on dockerhub.
 OSG has a `openmpi` container.
+Please note that the OSG provided container `openmpi.sif` image is available only on the `ap20.uc.osg-htc.org` and `ap21.uc.osg-htc.org`.
+For the ap40 access point, please use your desired docker [image](https://registry.hub.docker.com/r/mfisherman/openmpi/tags)and do `apptainer pull`.
+More information about using *apptainer pull* can be found [here](https://apptainer.org/docs/user/main/cli/apptainer_pull.html).
 To compile your code using the OSG provided image, start running the container first.

     $ apptainer shell /ospool/uc-shared/public/OSG-Staff/openmpi.sif
     $ mpicc -o hello hello.c